StreamingTime/StreamTime/README.md

 ## Development

-Make sure [elm-live](https://github.com/wking-io/elm-live) is installed and you have folowed build instructions.
+Make sure [elm-live](https://github.com/wking-io/elm-live) is installed and you have followed build instructions.

 ```